mulle-sde/mulle-env/README.md

 one would expect to.
 You can see the effect for yourself with:

 ```
-mulle-sde init -d /tmp/xxx
+mulle-env init -d /tmp/xxx
-mulle-sde -d /tmp/xxx -c env
+mulle-env -d /tmp/xxx -c env
 ```

 This environment is modified by reading a profile file `.mulle/share/env/environment.sh`.
 With this file new environment variables, especially PATH and aliases can be defined.
-Usually you do not manually edit this files, but use mulle-env commands and mulle-env plugins to customize the environment to your liking.
+Usually you do not manually edit this files.
+You typically use mulle-env commands and mulle-env plugins to customize the environment to your liking.

 ## Prepare a directory to use mulle-env